 The couple, shocked, looked at each other with disbelief as if they had been smacked by a bloody hand.

-What the woman did was share an inappropriate story, one that was inappropriate at any time but particularly at the beginning when you’re trying to build a relationship.
+What the woman did was share an inappropriate story, which was inappropriate at any time but particularly at the beginning when you’re trying to build a relationship.
 I don’t even think what she said was true about titanium rings not being tough.